Shamiri-Institute/digitalhub/PR-description.md

     └─── External (no permissions by default, for external collaborators / clinicians with invited granular permissions)
 ```

-In code, lets call implementors organizations as that fits more with terms used in SaaS.
+In code, lets call implementers organizations as that fits more with terms used in SaaS.

 #### Roles